Company Formation in the Netherlands - Dutch Tax Breaks, Accountants, VAT & Visas

 The Dutch government and local authorities offer incentives to foreign investors based on a number of factors, most particularly the region where the new company is to be based.
 EU funds are also available.
 Key agencies here are the government-run regional development corporations which can help start up new businesses and act as risk-bearing partners.

-For more information on company incorporation in the Netherlands and other issues such as Dutch tax breaks, accountants, VAT & visas, please contact us on 0033 (0)1 53 57 49 10 or email us from our contact page and we’ll be happy to help.
+For more information on company incorporation in the Netherlands and other issues such as Dutch tax breaks, accountants, business banking and VAT, please contact us on 0033 (0)1 53 57 49 10 or email us from our contact page and we’ll be happy to help.